sdepold/sequel-paranoid/README.md

 # sequel-paranoid

 A plugin for the Ruby ORM Sequel, that allows soft deletion of database entries.

 ## Changelog

+### 0.3
+- Added options.
+- Default scope has to be enabled manually.

 ### 0.2
 - Added the method `deleted?`, which returns whether the object is deleted or not.